 This course will provide content in the areas related to maintenance of homeostasis within the human body.
-We will start by covering basic biological concepts such as cell structures and functions and reviewing terminology.
-The second and third chapters will cover cell organelles and cell chemistry.
-Chapter four material will be based on histology and study of tissues and the identification of those tissues.
-Chapter five will discuss the epidermis and accessory organs in addition to their functions.
-We will also cover bone development, maintenance, and articulations.
-Muscles will be discussed in terms of physical structure and mode of operation.
+We will start by covering basic biological concepts such as reviewing terminology.
+The second and third labs will cover cell organelles and cell processes.
+Lab four material will be based on cell chemistry, lab five histology and study of tissues and the identification of those tissues.
+Additional labs will discuss the epidermis and accessory organs in addition to their functions.
+We will also cover bone identification.
+Muscles will be discussed in terms of physical structure and mode of operation through an exploratory rat dissection.
 Production and function of blood cells will be discussed in correlation to immunity.
 The course will finish by discussing the cardiovascular system to include vessels and path of blood through the body including the pulmonary circuit.
 These pages/chapters may differ upon which edition of the text is used.